ocramz/sd/README.md

 * https://jtobin.io/ad-via-recursion-schemes

-and perhaps by augmenting the abstract syntax with `Let` constructors to achieve _sharing of common sub-expressions_ :
+and perhaps by augmenting the abstract syntax with `Let` constructors to achieve _sharing of common sub-expressions_ [1]:

 * https://jtobin.io/sharing-in-haskell-edsls

 Alternatively, the free monad route lets us use `do` notation as well:

 * http://dlaing.org/cofun/posts/free_and_cofree.html

+## References

+[1] Ankner, J. and Svenningsson, J., An EDSL Approach to High Performance Haskell Programming